deepin-community/GHC_packages/README.md

     /p/haskell-foo/debian/control -- the usual files
     ...

-In particular, /p/haskell-foo/ contains no files besides debian/.
-So what is the point of having the files under the debian/ subdirectory?
-This way, you can extract the upstream sources in there and run your usual uscan/debchange/quilt/sbuild/debrelease-commands as usual.
+In particular, `/p/haskell-foo/` contains no files besides `debian/`.
+So what is the point of having the files under the `debian/` subdirectory?
+This way, you can extract the upstream sources in there and run your usual `uscan`/`debchange`/`quilt`/`sbuild`/`debrelease-commands` as usual.
 The `.gitignore` file is set up so that git will not bother you about the extracted upstream sources.

-As running uscan or dpkg-buildpackage in that directory will dump files into the parent, we introduced the /p/ directory.
+As running `uscan` or `dpkg-buildpackage` in that directory will dump files into the parent, we introduced the `/p/` directory.
 Again, a `.gitignore` file is set up so that git will not bother you about the tarballs, `deb`-files or `changes`-files therein.